Business class is an airline class above economy (and premium economy), with upgraded amenities, service, and seating.

 Luxury never comes cheap.
 The price ranges greatly, but business class flights often cost five to ten times the cost of an economy ticket so you can expect to spend a few thousand dollars per person to fly business class internationally.
 To put that in perspective, if your entire budget for a week in Europe for two people is $3,000, that might very well be the cost of just one business class fare from the US to Europe.

-Business class mistake fares can happen without warning and feature significantly discounted prices—up to 90% off the regular price.
+There are business class deals to be had, though generally the prices—while a drop over the usual fare—rarely fall into the realm of truly cheap.
+For that, look for business class mistake fares, which can happen without warning and feature significantly discounted prices—up to 90% off the regular price.
 While sometimes airlines don’t honor these mistake fares, many times they do, choosing to see the mistake as an opportunity for great press, like when Hong Kong Airlines honored a $600 roundtrip mistake fare from SFO or LAX to Asia—a ticket that usually costs at least ten times that price.

 Earning miles through loyalty and frequent flier programs is another great way to buy business class tickets without a high price tag.
 If you travel often, it’s likely you’ll rack miles up pretty quickly, but a good hack is to sign up for an airline or travel-friendly credit card with a large sign-up bonus.
 It will jumpstart your points potential and may cover an entire ticket, or at least one way, or offer the option to combine miles and cash.
 Using an airline credit card also increases point earning power, putting you on a faster track to an award ticket.

 Additionally, be flexible with dates.
 Use flight search tools like Google Flights or Momondo and search for business fares in the calendar view.
 If you are able to adjust your travel dates, you might snag a better deal.
 Calendar view on airlines’ websites can also be a useful trick when redeeming for miles, too.